-FOREWORD - Treaties, states and citizens 13 The Fondation pour le droit continental and environmental protection 18 INTRODUCTION: International environmental law: a necessary yet ineffectual law .
-21 I. The need for international norms in protecting the environment.
-23 1.
-Environmental degradation does not stop at the border 23 2.
-The need for international environmental norms has never been stronger 25 II.
-The double failure in global environmental governance 26 Deficiencies in the environmental negotiation process The weakness of sanctions for breaching an international convention on the environment III.
-Civil society: a necessary counterweight to omnipotent States international environmental law.
-1. An international community devised by and for the State 2.
-People as subjects of international law 33 3.
-The legitimacy of civil society's and the individual's role 34 in international environmental law
+FOREWORD - Treaties, states and citizens 3 The Fondation pour le droit continental and environmental protection 8 INTRODUCTION: International environmental law: a necessary yet ineffectual law2 1 I.The need for international norms in protecting the environment2 3 Environmental degradation does not stop at the border 3 2.
+The need for international environmental norms has never been stronger 5 II.
+The double failure in global environmental governance 6 Deficiencies in the environmental negotiation process III.
+Civil society: a necessary counterweight to omnipotent States in international environmental law 0 1.
+An international community devised by and for the State 3

-3.1 The right to a healthy environment - a human right 3.2 The role of civil society in environmental governance 3.3 The need to guarantee environmental rights FIRST PART: Procedural guarantees: strengthening the position of civil society in developing international environmental law I. Establishing the influence of civil society in setting the agenda for environmental issues II.
-Establishing the right of civil society to participate in environmental negotiations 1.
-Civil society's active but unequal participation in environmental negotiations51 2.
-Establishing civil society participation III.
+3.1 The right to a healthy environment - a human right 36 3.2 The role of civil society in environmental governance 39 3.3 The need to guarantee environmental rights 41 FIRST PART: Procedural guarantees: strengthening the position of civil soc iety in developing international environmental law 44 I. Establishing the influence of civil society in setting the agenda for environmental issues Δ 7 The agenda for environmental issues II.
+Establishing the right of civil society to participate in environmental negotiations 51 1.
+Civil society's active but unequal participation in environmental negotiations 51 2.
+Establishing civil society participation 55 III.
 Is there a role for NGOs at the Paris Conference (COP21)?
-1. General provisions from the framework Convention 2.
-A large number of initiatives to promote civil society participation62
+61 1.
+General provisions from the framework Convention 61 2.
+A large number of initiatives to promote civil society participa tion62

+SECOND PART:

-SECOND PART: Judicial guarantees: allowing civil society access I. Improving the effectiveness of the compliance mechanisms for the 1.
-Rare, inefficient compliance mechanisms and non-compliance 3.1 Participation of non-government players in the current 3.2 Negotiating a new non-compliance procedure open 1 Before an international judge 79
+Judicial guarantees: allowing civil society access to environmental justice 64 I. Improving the effectiveness of the compliance mechanisms for tapplication of multilateral environmental agreements 1.
+Rare, inefficient compliance mechanisms and non-compliance procedures 66 1.1 Numerous conventions, few compliance mechanisms 2.
+Allowing civil society to initiate non-compliance procedures 3.
+Innovating at the Paris 2015 Conference (COP21) 75 3.1 Participation of non-government players in the current non-compliance procedure 76 3.2 Negotiating a new non-compliance procedure open to individuals 77 II.
+Guaranteeing the individual right to legal action 78 1.
+Before an international judge 79 1.1 Promoting the recognition of the mandatory jurisdiction of the International Court of Justice 81 1.2 Opening international judicial systems to non-governmental players 84 2.
+Before national judges 87 2.1 The direct effect condition 89 2.2 Making it easier to invoke multilateral environmental agreements before national judges Q 1

-, 0

-1.1 Promoting the recognition of the mandatory jurisdiction

-of the International Court of Justice 81

-1.2 Opening international judicial systems to non-governmental

-players 84

-2. Before national judges 87

-2.1 The direct effect condition 89

-2.2 Making it easier to invoke multilateral environmental

-agreements before national judges 91
+THIRD PART:

-THIRD PART: Guarantees written in the texts: adopting a universal environmental charter 96 I. Improving the accessibility and readability of international environmental law 96 II.
-Enshrining the founding principles in a universal text with binding force 101 A large number of declarations without legal force Towards the adoption of a Universal Environmental Charter APPENDIX 1: List of the report's 21 proposals 107 APPENDIX 2: The compliance committees of the major environmental conventions 110
+Guarantees written in the texts: adopting a universal environmental charter 96 I. Improving the accessibility and readability of international environmental law 96 II.
+Enshrining the founding principles in a universal text with binding force 101 A large number of declarations without legal force Z. Towards the adoption of a Universal Environmental Charter APPENDIX 1: List of the report's 21 proposals 107 APPENDIX 2: The compliance committees of the major environmental conventions.
+110

-FOREWORD Treaties, States and Citizens
+FOREWORDTreaties, States and Citizens